nextcloud/documentation/developer_manual/app/publishing.rst

 Legal and security
 ^^^^^^^^^^^^^^^^^^

-* Apps can not use 'ownCloud' in their name
+* Apps can not use 'Nextcloud' in their name
 * Irregular and unannounced security audits of all apps can and will take place.
-* If any indication of malicious intent or bad faith is found the developer(s) in question can count on a minimum 2 year ban from any ownCloud infrastructure.
+* If any indication of malicious intent or bad faith is found the developer(s) in question can count on a minimum 2 year ban from any Nextcloud infrastructure.
-   * Malicious intent includes deliberate spying on users by leaking user data to a third party system or adding a back door (like a hard-coded user account) to ownCloud.
+   * Malicious intent includes deliberate spying on users by leaking user data to a third party system or adding a back door (like a hard-coded user account) to Nextcloud.
 An unintentional security bug that gets fixed in time won't be considered bad faith.
 * Apps do not violate any laws; it has to comply with copyright- and trademark law.
-* App authors have to respond timely to security concerns and not make ownCloud more vulnerable to attack.
+* App authors have to respond timely to security concerns and not make Nextcloud more vulnerable to attack.

-.. note:: distributing malicious or illegal applications can have legal consequences including, but not limited to ownCloud or affected users taking legal action.
+.. note:: distributing malicious or illegal applications can have legal consequences including, but not limited to Nextcloud or affected users taking legal action.

 Be technically sound
 ^^^^^^^^^^^^^^^^^^^^

-* Apps can only use the public ownCloud API
+* Apps can only use the public Nextcloud API
-* At time of the release of an app it can only be configured to be compatible with the latest ownCloud release +1
+* At time of the release of an app it can only be configured to be compatible with the latest Nextcloud release +1
-* Apps should not cause ownCloud to break, consume excessive memory or slow ownCloud down
+* Apps should not cause Nextcloud to break, consume excessive memory or slow Nextcloud down
-* Apps should not hamper functionality of ownCloud unless that is explicitly the goal of the app
+* Apps should not hamper functionality of Nextcloud unless that is explicitly the goal of the app

 Respect the users
 ^^^^^^^^^^^^^^^^^